 I received my Bachelor of Arts in Art History from the University of Vermont and a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning and Preservation, receiving several awards for design and research.
 I am a registered architect in the state of NY.

-As a new doula, I am seeking experience and the opportunity and honor to attend your birth, be your postpartum doula or be your Certified Lactation Counselor (or all of the above)!
+As a new doula, I am seeking experience and the opportunity and honor to attend your birth, be your postpartum doula or offer my lactation services (or all of the above)!